splatas/rhsso-gitops/README.md

 # HELM approach
 See [Helm Chart installation](./rhsso-operator/README.md)

+# Testing Keycloack/RH-SSO
+To performe some tests of a RH-SSO instance we can run tests described on: [Testing Keycloak](./testing_rhsso/README.md)

+There we have defined the following tests:

+- Check if exists clients in an specific RH-SSO REALM
+- Check if exists roles in an specific RH-SSO REALM

 # Securing applications with Keycloack
 To secure applications with Keycloack please see [Securing applications with Keycloak](./secured-apps/README.md)